 We do not expect traces for multiple runs of COMAD workflows to be exactly reproducible in general due to concurrency.
 Each actor runs in its own thread and token IDs are pulled from a common pool.
 But in a simple, three-actor test workflow (CollectionComposer -> ActorToBeTested -> ComadTest), I believe reproducibility to be both possible and desirable.

-#1 Updated by Timothy McPhillips about 10 years ago
+#1 Updated by Timothy McPhillips over 10 years ago

 I am going to add to the base class of all actors that render COMAD collections (including ComadTest) the ability to reassign locally the IDs given to collection elements according to their order in the stream (the real IDs are assigned in chronological order as the elements are created which may not be reproducible across runs).
 This should make COMAD workflow traces (and tests) reproducible even when provenance records are included in the trace and when there is any amount of concurrency at run time.